Sydney-Informatics-Hub/Germline-ShortV/README.md

 ## User guide

-The following will perform germline short variant calling for all samples present in `<cohort>.config`.
+The following will perform germline short variant calling for samples present in `<cohort>.config`.
 The scripts use relative paths and the `Germline-ShortV` is your working directory.
 Adjust compute resources requested in the `.pbs` files using the guide provided in each of the PBS job scripts.

+This guide is intended for use of the scripts in this repository.
+For information on [GATK's Best Practice Workflow for Germline short variant discovery please see their website](https://gatk.broadinstitute.org/hc/en-us/articles/360035535932-Germline-short-variant-discovery-SNPs-Indels-).

 ### Set up

-1. At minimum, you will need a `<cohort>.config` and Your current working directory should contain:
+1. At minimum, you will need a `<cohort>.config` and your current working directory should contain:

 * `Final_bams` directory with your `<sample>.final.bam` and `<labsampleid>.final.bai` files within.
 * `References` directory from [Fastq-to-BAM](https://github.com/Sydney-Informatics-Hub/Fastq-to-BAM)